 Pep Band has the awesome job of "pepping" up the players and crowd at home football and basketball games.
 This group is made up of 2nd and 3rd-year band students who practice after school for performances at games and other school events.

 STUDENT COUNCIL (NATIONAL ASSOCIATION OF STUDENT COUNCILS)

-Since 1931 the goal of NASC has been to help all student councils become more effective organizations.
-NASC represents middle level and high school councils nationwide.
+Since 1931, the goal of NASC has been to help all student councils become more effective organizations.
+NASC represents middle-level and high-school councils nationwide.
 It seeks to provide a valuable leadership partnership between students and their schools.
 It creates an opportunity for students to become effective leaders, thus encouraging and influencing a positive school climate.
 NASC is a program of the National Association of Secondary School Principals.
 Its operation and administration are at the national office in Reston, Virginia.
-An Advisory Committee, whose membership included students, advisers, and principals appointed by the NASSP Board of Directors provides valuable input and advice to NASC staff and are national advocates for the association.
+An Advisory Committee, whose membership includes students, advisers, and principals appointed by the NASSP Board of Directors, provides valuable input and advice to NASC staff and is a national advocate for the association.

 SPANISH QUIZ BOWL

 The Spanish Quiz Bowl Club at GCMS focuses on using Spanish in real-world situations.
 Students learn Spanish to prepare them to communicate with others through oral language, print, and the media.
 They are also encouraged to learn about the culture of the Hispanic countries…So get ready to virtually travel around the Spanish-speaking countries and learn the language.